 We are surrounded by standards everywhere, but how did standards come to be?

-Standardization has evolved over time and it has been a leading driver of human development.
-Today, there are standards for every product, practice and method we interact with.
+Standardization has evolved over time and has been a leading driver of human development.
+Today, there are standards for every product, practice, and method we interact with.

 - ISO 9001 – Quality Management System